ibm-cloud-docs/EventStreams/scaling_capacity.md

 ### Example
 {: #scaleup_example}

-Deploy a service instance configured with a base capacity unit:
+This example shows how to first deploy a service instance configured with a base capacity unit (the default):
 * 150 MB/s of throughput capacity.
 * 2 TB of storage capacity for data retention.

-Scale this service instance to a configuration of a base capacity unit, one extra capacity unit, and 4 TB of extra storage to provide:
+Then scale this service instance to a configuration of a base capacity unit, one extra capacity unit, and 4 TB of extra storage to provide:
 * 300 MB/s of throughput capacity.
 * 8 TB of storage capacity for data retention.